 To conclude & participants’ feedback

 The participants of this webinar were very active, and the webinar was truly amazing.
-Since all of the polls and the demonstrations were done on Edmodo, the feedback was done creatively as well.
+Furthermore, since all of the polls and the demonstrations were done on Edmodo, the feedback was done creatively.

 I posted a video to our Edmodo training group and asked the participants to write short feedback in the comment.
 This way of asking for feedback motivates participants to reply, and the idea came from using the Flipgrid video response feature.
 Here is the screenshot of the video and a screenshot of a few comments.